Jbaseprogdev/jivverr/DOMAIN_SETUP.md

 ---

-**Note**: This setup ensures your Medalyzer app is accessible at `jivverr.com` with proper security, performance, and SEO optimization.
+**Note**: This setup ensures your Jivverr app is accessible at `jivverr.com` with proper security, performance, and SEO optimization.